 Is debt management right for you?

-Debt management can be a very helpful tool for releasing debt, but it isn’t a magic bullet.
-For starters, debt management doesn’t address secured debts like mortgages.
+Debt management can be a helpful tool for releasing debt, but it isn’t a magic bullet.
+Debt management does not address secured debts like mortgages.
 Another important thing to note is that debt management doesn’t stop your bills from coming.
-In order for debt management to work, you will need to have enough income to cover your existing bills.
+For debt management to work, you will need to have enough income to cover your existing bills.

 Does debt management affect your credit score?